Rottweilers are popular for so many reasons. They are loving and loyal to a fault. They are beautiful as adult dogs and simply adorable as puppies.

 The simplest and safest task to train your Rottweiler on is to give you a bark when someone unknown to them approaches.

-Alert barking is very different than just general barking, which many dogs will do when someone comes to the home.
-Alert barking is a specific type of controlled barking that your dog learns to do specifically to communicate with you.
+Alert barking is very different from general barking, which many dogs will do when someone comes home.
+Alert barking is a specific type of controlled barking that your dog learns to do to communicate with you.

 There are four key steps to training your dog to do this task well:

-- First, you need to teach your Rottweiler to bark on command – many trainers use the command “speak” to tell their dog to bark.
+- First, you must teach your Rottweiler to bark on command – many trainers use the command “speak” to tell their dog to bark.

-- Next, you want your dog to issue an alert back when they perceive a threat.
+- Next, you want your dog to issue an alert when they perceive a threat.

 - After that, you want your dog to expect a certain response from you (such as coming to investigate why they are barking).